Deltares/hydromt_delwaq/docs/user_guide/generic_delwaq_EM.rst

 Because it simulates the true cause-effect chain, it provides predictive power and allows for “what if” scenarios driven by policy projections and implemented measures.

-D-Emissions is a library of the Delwaq software which, in combination with rainfall-runoff and hydraulic modules (e.g. wflow), may form an integral catchment model.
+D-Emissions is a library of the Delwaq software which, in combination with rainfall-runoff and hydraulic modules (e.g. Wflow), may form an integral catchment model.

 In this section, we will detail the full steps to prepare and run D-Emissions models:

 -  :ref:`Selection substance(s) <generic_delwaq_EM_substances>` of interest and their relevant sources (based on available data)
--  :ref:`Preparing the EM model with HydroMT <build_config_EM>` (EM model setup and emission data preparation)
+-  :ref:`Building the EM model with HydroMT <build_config_EM>` (EM model setup and emission data preparation)
 -  :ref:`Editing the EM run information <generic_delwaq_EM_prepare>`
 -  :ref:`Running D-Emissions <generic_delwaq_EM_run>` (EM-Plugin)